inem/make-handbook/modern-make-handbook-en.md

 This is what we’re going to fix.

 It is not gonna be hard.
-It will be easy and pleasant process.
+It will be an easy and pleasant process.
 Just like organizing a closet.

 Open `Makefile` and put your mega-command in there: